arber-celaj/my-gws-project/README.md

 ## Create User in Google Wokrspace GUI Script - Quick Start

+# Create_User_GWS-Dynamic.py

+This version of the script dynamically fetches the list of groups directly from Google Workspace using GAM, ensuring it always works with the most current group information.
+This dynamic approach is more convenient because it eliminates the need to manually update the script whenever groups change or new groups are added.
+In contrast, the earlier version used a hardcoded list of groups, which requires ongoing maintenance and risks becoming outdated.
+Dynamic fetching improves accuracy, reduces manual effort, and helps avoid errors caused by stale data.

+The script **Create_User_GWS-Hardcoded.py** was mentioned to show how the logic implementation would work.
+The same logic is applied in this dynamic version, but now the group data depends on the current, updated Google Workspace groups.

+### Summary:
+- Groups are **not hardcoded anywhere** in the script.
+- Instead, the script calls GAM (`gam print groups email`) and parses the output to build a list of group emails.
+- This list (`self.all_groups`) is then used throughout the script to determine appropriate groups for the user.
+- If GAM or the network is unavailable, it will show error/warning dialogs, and the groups list will be empty.

+## Key Changes

+- **Removed Hardcoded Dictionaries:**
+  The previous hardcoded group lists like `BASE_GROUPS`, `ROLE_GROUPS`, `BASE_LOCATION_GROUPS`, and `ROLE_LOCATION_GROUPS` are no longer used.

+- **Added `fetch_all_groups` Method:**
+  This method runs the GAM command `gam print groups email` to retrieve all group emails from Google Workspace, handling errors gracefully.

+- **Modified `determine_groups_to_add`:**
+  Now accepts an `all_groups` parameter and filters groups dynamically using string matching.
+The role keywords logic using regex remains unchanged.

+- **Updated `UserCreatorApp`:**
+  - Fetches all groups once during initialization and stores them in `self.all_groups`.
+  - Passes `self.all_groups` to `determine_groups_to_add` in both `preview_groups` and `create_user` methods.

 ---

+**Note:**
+For this script to work correctly, GAM must be installed, configured, and accessible from your system's PATH.
+Network connectivity is required to fetch group data from Google Workspace.
+If GAM is not available or network issues occur, the script will display appropriate error or warning messages, and group-related functionality will be limited.

 Instructions to set up your environment with Python and GAM including OAuth authorization to be able to run the GUI script.